lueschem/lueschem.github.io/_posts/2017-12-29-A-new-Approach-to-Operating-System-Image-Generation.md

-Given you have installed the tool `edi` according to [this instructions](http://docs.get-edi.io/en/latest/getting_started.html) and cloned the `edi-pi` project configuration repository from GitHub:
+Given you have installed the tool `edi` according to [this instructions](http://docs.get-edi.io/en/latest/getting_started.html) (please take a careful look at the "Setting up ssh Keys" section since you will need a proper ssh key setup in order to access the container or the Rasperry Pi using ssh) and cloned the `edi-pi` project configuration repository from GitHub:

 ``` bash
 git clone https://github.com/lueschem/edi-pi.git